-Form of assessment: acknowledgement of attendance and a test on the knowledge covered in the course programme.
+Form of course credit: Confirmation of attendance and course credit a test on the knowledge covered in the course programme.

 4. Course: 'Cysts of the maxillofacial region and neck.

 Etiopathogenesis, diagnosis, differentiation, treatment".

 to acquire detailed expertise in the epidemiology, aetiopathogenesis, diagnosis and treatment and recurrence of specific types of bone and soft tissue cysts of the maxillofacial and neck area.